sarcastron/wsreplay/docs/wsreplay_playback.md

 ### Synopsis

 Will playback a recorded session.
-Playback will start as soon as the client connects to it unless the --immediate flag is set.
+Playback will start as soon as the client connects to it.

 ```
 wsreplay playback [flags]